Blipz/Lignage/README.md

 ];
 ```

-See the [Stark family](examples/stark.html) for a concrete use case.
+See the [Ducatore-Bromael family](examples/ducatoreBromael.html) for a concrete use case.